xmos/lib_mic_array/doc/rst/src/advanced_usage.rst

 .. note::

-  If the application requires custom decimation filters but they're compatible with the :cpp:class:`TwoStageDecimator <mic_array::TwoStageDecimator>` implementation, refer to :ref:`custom_filters` to see how to do so.
+  If the application requires custom decimation filters but they're compatible with the :cpp:class:`Decimator <mic_array::Decimator>` implementation, refer to :ref:`custom_filters` to see how to do so.

 Define app-callable functions